Greenhouse Gas Emissions Inventory

 Carbon dioxide and other greenhouse gases are warming the planet, raising sea levels, and increasing the frequency of extreme weather events.
 Boynton Beach is joining thousands of cities around the world in committing to reduce greenhouse gases while also working to adapt to a changing climate.
 Tracking greenhouse gas emissions will help us meet our climate goals while saving money on energy costs.

-The City of Boynton Beach conducted a baseline greenhouse gas emissions inventory with data from calendar year 2006, followed by a second inventory using 2015 data.
+The City of Boynton Beach hired Runbrook, LLC to conduct a 2015 greenhouse gas emissions inventory and compare with baseline data from calendar year 2006.
 Greenhouse gas emissions were calculated for City Operations and for the entire community of Boynton Beach.

 Download the complete 2015 Greenhouse Gas Emissions Inventory.